 - Fill the chest with a deep breath of air

 - Breath out, release all the air while crunching forward

 - Push the hip slightly towards the side on which you’re racking

 - Make adjustments if the forearm is not directly vertically aligned with the leg

-The upper part of the torso needs to come away from it’s natural position, which in neutral standing position would be inline with the hips.
+The upper part of the torso needs to come away from its natural position, which in a neutral standing position would be in line with the hips.
 Why?
 Consider two heavy Kettlebells in racking position with your body being in a normal neutral standing position, all the weight would be pulling forward, this would keep the body under tension and provide you with no rest.
-See infographic below.
+See the infographic below.